WordPress/gutenberg/docs/contributors/code/native-mobile.md

 ## Native mobile specific files

 The majority of the code shared with native mobile is in the very same JavaScript module and SASS style files.
 In the cases where the code paths need to diverge, a `.native.js` or `.native.scss` variant of the file is created.
 In some cases, platform specific files can be also found for Android (`.android.js`) or iOS (`.ios.js`).

-## Mind the mobile

-Our tooling isn't as good yet as we'd like to and it's hard to have a good awareness of those native mobile files.
-That means that contributors need to manually pay attention to update the native mobile files during code refactorings.
-For example, renaming a function or a prop should also be performed in the native modules too, otherwise, the mobile client will break.
-We have added some mobile specific CI tests as safeguards in place in PRs, but we're still far from done.
-Please bear with us and thank you in advance. ❤️🙇‍

 ## Native mobile E2E tests in Continuous Integration